saurabhashok/covid_detection_tensorflow/README.md

-# Covid Detection using Tensorflow
+# Covid Detection using X-Rays with Tensorflow

+The aim of the project is to detect whether the X-Ray of a patient is Covid positive or negative.